What is an Escrow?

 - The average duration of a holdback escrow account was 18 months.

-- A quarter of the escrows did end up having a claim made against the other party.
+- A quarter of the escrows did end up having a claim made by one party, against the other party.